A Note on the Oscillatory Behavior of Impulsive Differential Equations with Piecewise Constant Arguments via Difference Equations: Aim of the work

-where $t\geq 0, $ \( a(t) \) and \( b(t) \) are real-valued, continuous, and locally integrable functions, \( [\cdot] \) denotes the greatest integer function, and $k$ is an integer number such that \( k>0\).
-We establish an oscillation criterion based on the oscillatory behavior of the discrete solution of \eqref{sistema_idepcag_general_abstract}.\\ As far as we know, the theory of difference equations has not been extensively used to address significant questions related to DEPCAG or IDEPCAG systems.
-Given the hybrid nature of these differential equations, the theory of difference equations provides a rich and largely unexplored source of tools, playing an essential role in the study of further qualitative properties of such systems.
+In this work, we propose oscillation criteria based on the discrete solution of \eqref{sistema_idepcag_general_abstract}, drawing on classical results from the theory of difference equations.\\ To the best of our knowledge, this theory has rarely been used to address key questions related to DEPCAG or IDEPCA equations.
+Because of the hybrid nature of these systems, difference equations offer a powerful yet largely unexplored toolbox for understanding their qualitative behavior.\\ We extend the results of \cite{TORRES_osc} by considering